Please enable JavaScript to view this site.

 //XL,SetLaunch,#

-Overrides the Launch and AppendSeqno options from the INI file.
+Overrides the Launch option from the ini file.
 0 disables, 1 enables.
-Directives must be placed after any SetINI directive.
+Must be placed after any SetIni directive.

 //XL,SetOutputFormat,<format>